tomszwarcer/nbody/README.md

-An inefficient n-body sim to learn about numerical methods.
+An inefficient Verlet n-body sim to learn about numerical methods.

-- Verlet integration
+To run, adjust parameters in simulation.py

 ---